Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "You memorized more than one?"

 "Oh yes.
-The Epic of Gilgamesh, the Prose Edda, the Four Branches of the Mabinogi...The Cat in the Hat..."
+The Epic of Gilgamesh, the Prose Edda, the Four Branches of the Mabinogi...
+The Cat in the Hat..."

 "You’re shitting me?"
 Allison snorted.